auroravoje/auroravoje.github.io/_posts/2025-10-15-ai-agents-azure.md

 Do not display provenance/citations markers in your responses.

-Ask user for the email address before sending.
+Ask the user for their email address before sending.

 Convert markdown content to HTML before sending the email.
 This ensures proper rendering in the email client."